haacked/haacked.com/_posts/archived/2005-07-14-google-has-the-answer.aspx.markdown

 ---
 layout: post
-title: "Google Has The Answer To Life The Universe and Everything"
+title: Google Has The Answer To Life The Universe and Everything
 date: 2005-07-14 -0800
 comments: true
 disqus_identifier: 8756
-categories: [humor,tech]
+categories:
+- humor
+- tech
+redirect_from: "/archive/2005/07/13/google-has-the-answer.aspx/"
 ---

 ![Calculator](http://haacked.com/images/Calculator.gif) Try searching
 for the following search term in [Google](http://google.com/)...